coscene-io/gazebo-testing/README.md

 Users pull and run the Docker image via docker-compose
         │
         ▼
-CoStudio connects (local or remote) for visualization
+coStudio connects (local or remote) for visualization
 ```

 ---